1444 Review of Reissue Oath/Declaration [R-11.2013]I.REQUIREMENTS OF REISSUE OATH OR DECLARATION

 Much of the required content of a reissue oath or declaration will differ based on the filing date of the reissue application.
 However, all reissue oaths or declarations must contain the following:

-- (A) A statement that the applicant
+- (A) A statement that the applicant believes the

 - (1) by reason of a defective specification or drawing, or